NEVED123/PgnAnalyzer/README.md

 }

 ```
-Implementation details, examples, and this template to make your own analyzer can be found in the ``src/analyzers`` folder.
+Implementation details, examples, and this template to make your own analyzer can be found in the ``analyzers`` folder.

 ### (Optional) Creating your own serializer / Configuring existing serializers

 The serializer is what converts the exported object into a file.
-To make your own, create a file under ``src/serializers``.
+To make your own, create a file under ``serializers``.
 Create a class with the name FiletypeSerializerWrapper (Ex. xml -> XmlSerializerWrapper).
 Be sure the name of the class has no typos, and that the first letter in the filetype is capitalized.
 Use this template to get started:

-#### TemplateSerializerWrapper.cs
+#### serializers/TemplateSerializerWrapper.cs
 ```C#
 namespace PgnAnalyzer.Serializer; //<-- The custom serializer must belong to the Serializer namespace.